Removing Objects from a Bucket

 }

-• You can also perform this action using an s3 command following this syntax:
+You can perform this action using an s3 command following this syntax:

 Related Pages